iggredible/chatty.vim/README.md

 ### Usage 1: Ask (Operator)

-Chatty comes with an ask operator `ch`.
+Chatty comes with an ask operator `ga`.

 Suppose you have this text:
 ```